 The activities you can do vary, depending on your personal circumstances.
 Activities can include:

-  If SDR refuses your application for a Work and Development Order you can appeal this decision to the Fines Hardship Review Board.
+If Revenue NSW refuses your application for a Work and Development Order you can appeal this decision to the Fines Hardship Review Board.
 Before you make this appeal, you should get legal advice.

 If your application is refused, you may be eligible for a 50 per cent reduction in your fines.
 For more information, see Requesting a fine reduction.